How the sales funnel works

 Your goal is to encourage loyalty and referrals.
 Effective retention tactics include:

-- Follow-up emails: Check in after purchase and offer helpful tips
+- Follow-up emails: check in after purchase and offer helpful tips

-- Loyalty programs: Reward repeat purchases
+- Loyalty programs: reward repeat purchases

-- Responsive customer support: Solve problems quickly
+- Responsive customer support: solve problems quickly

-- Upsell opportunities: Introduce complementary products or upgrades
+- Upsell opportunities: introduce complementary products or upgrades

-The best frameworks include retention because it's critical for sustainable growth.
+Retention is critical for sustainable growth.
 Selling to existing customers costs far less than acquiring new ones, with research suggesting acquisition can cost five to 25 times more than retention.

 Why is a sales funnel important for your business?

 A well-structured sales funnel helps small businesses convert more leads into customers while spending less time on prospects who won't buy.
+It gives you a clear view of how people move from discovering your brand to making a purchase.

-Better understand customer behavior
+Better understand customer behaviour

 Tracking your funnel reveals which customers are most likely to buy.
 By spotting patterns in successful sales, you can recognize ideal prospects earlier and focus your energy where it counts.

 For example, your data might show that leads from certain industries convert at higher rates.
 With that insight, you can prioritize similar prospects and invest more in reaching them.
+Understanding these patterns also helps you tailor your messaging to speak directly to what drives purchasing decisions.

 Forecast sales more accurately